 Being involved in an accident with a semi-truck is a terrifying and jarring experience.
 In fact, accidents that involve large trucks are more likely to result in catastrophic injuries or death.
 According to recent data, truck crashes killed 3,986 people in 2016 — the majority of which were occupants of passenger vehicles.

 For truck accident victims, it is critical to understand what you should and should not do after an accident.
 The choices you make can affect whether you are able to hold the correct parties liable for your injuries and receive sufficient compensation.
-In the immediate wake of an accident, it is important to call the police, take pictures and exchange information with all other drivers and eye witnesses.
+In the immediate wake of an Ohio commercial vehicle accident, it is important to call the police, take pictures and exchange information with all other drivers and eyewitnesses.
 Once you leave the accident scene, you should do the following: